aio-libs/aiohttp/docs/testing.rst

 The Test Client
 ~~~~~~~~~~~~~~~

-The :data:`aiohttp.test_utils.TestClient` creates an asyncio server
+The :class:`aiohttp.test_utils.TestClient` creates an asyncio server
 for the web.Application object, as well as a ClientSession to perform
 requests.
 In addition, TestClient provides proxy methods to the client for
 common operations such as ws_connect, get, post, etc.